Have you ever wondered what making money from your crafts would be like? In this article, I will show you how to sell art online in 5 easy steps.

 This will be your online art gallery.

-You will be able to showcase and sell your originals and prints if you wish to the world.
+You can showcase and sell your originals and prints if you wish to the world.

 I suggest that you learn how to build a WordPress site while learning how to sell art online.